South African Class GD 2-6-2+2-6-2

 The South African Railways Class GD 2-6-2+2-6-2 of 1925 was an articulated steam locomotive.

 In 1925, the South African Railways placed four Class GD Garratt articulated locomotives with a 2-6-2+2-6-2 Double Prairie type wheel arrangement in branchline service.
 Another ten of these locomotives were delivered in 1926.

 Manufacturer

 The Class GD 2-6-2+2-6-2 Double Prairie type Garratt locomotive was marginally larger and more powerful than its predecessor Class GC, with a heavier axle loading, but also intended for branchline work.
-Four locomotives were delivered by Beyer, Peacock and Company in December 1925, numbered in the range from 2220 to 2223.
+Four locomotives were delivered by Beyer, Peacock & Company in December 1925, numbered in the range from 2220 to 2223.
 These were followed in January 1926 by ten more from the same manufacturer, seven of them built in 1925 and numbered in the range from 2228 to 2234, and the last three built in 1926 and numbered in the range from 2235 to 2237.